 The illegal copying of software is considered to be a federal crime.
 Software piracy is in close relation with the illegal downloading of movies and music.

 In some cases, offenders may be subjected to punishments that are way beyond paying back the copyright holder.
 Some cases may even result in federal statutory damages.

 While the amount for each case may vary, it can be up to $150,000 per copyright infringement.

-Selling an illegal software is much worse.
+Selling illegal software is much worse.
 For businesses or individuals who are caught selling pirated software, they can be fined as high as $250,000.
 Additionally, an offender can be jailed for up to 5 years in prison.
-And they’ll have a permanent record of felony.
+And they’ll have a permanent record of a felony.